noah-clements/100Days-Python-Course/README.md

 - *Day 78* - "Nobel Prize Analysis".
 More involved graphing using matplotlib and plotly express.
 So easy to forget the apis of pandas, plotly, and matplotlib, and the documentation is not so easy to understand or navigate.
 Whine, moan.
     - Reviewed donut and bar charts with plotly; Pandas `.groupby()`, `value_counts()`, `.agg()`, and `.merge()`.
     - Learned chloropleth (I'm not sure I remember it now), sunburst charts (very cool), box plots, `.regplot()` and `.lmplot()` from Seaborn
 - *Day 79* - Dr. Semmelweis - Vienna Hospital data exploration.
 SciPy, Pandas.
+MatPlotLib.
+Compare data for two clinics, hypothesize based on handwashing, show decrease in deaths.
+- *Day 80* - Multivariable regression analysis.
+Using Boston real estate data from the 70s.